 The military in our midst, with Vron Ware

 Vron Ware will give a lecture on military personnel as a racialised and gendered construct.
-The lecture will be held at the Institute for Anthropology of the University of Copenhagen, Thursdar, 30.may.
+The lecture will be held at the Institute for Anthropology of the University of Copenhagen, Thursday, 30.may.

 Vron Ware, Research Fellow, Centre for Research on Socio-cultural Change (CRESC) and Centre for Citizenship, Identities and Governance (CCIG), The Open University, UK.
 Department of Sociology, has had a lifelong interest in questions of racism and gender, whiteness, British national identity, feminism and the far right.